Virtuoso project Seat at the Table (SAT)

 - Their ideas on why they think education is important and if they think technology is important for their learning.

-A research report will be written based on the discussion.
 To get the most accurate reflections, the sessions will be recorded.
-This report will be shared with the UNESCO Futures of Education Team who will publish it on their website.
-Unless permitted by you, your child’s name or any other information that will identify your child will not be published.
-You can request a copy of this publication and it will be sent to your preferred email address.
+All reflections will be evaluated for internal purposes to enhance our solutions.
+Unless permitted by you, your child’s name or any other information that will identify your child will not be mentioned.

 How do I sign up?